Rui1818/Instat_to_wyscout_data_transform/README.md

 Instat positions and action names can be found in Instat_information folder.
 A documentation for how the action tags are extracted and how the transformation is derived can be found in the Documentation file.

+## How to use
+To use the code first clone the repository and install all dependencies (numpy, pandas).
+Afterwards import the final_transform function from final_transform.py and run it with the path name of the Instat event file and the desired target name as input.
+The notebook example in the repository shows how to use it.